 As you know, we’ve been placing our focus on real estate investing for the month of August.
 There is great potential to build a flourishing real estate business with rental properties and vacation homes!
 This is why I want you to attend the upcoming Real Estate Mastery Workshop in Denver at the end of October.
 Find out all of the details here.

-But one of the most important things to consider when starting out in the business is the demographics of an area.
+One of the most important things to consider when starting out in the real estate business is the demographics of an area.
 This is key!
 It’s a no-brainer that you want to be where the people are when you buy.
 After all, people are the ones renting and buying.

 So, it is well worth your time to research the size and health of a market long before purchasing a property.
 In addition, you should look into where the market is heading in the coming years.

 Four Questions to Ask about Real Estate Markets Before Purchasing Property:

 1. Is it a metro area with one million or more in population?

 This sort of market is guaranteed to be active and property will consistently be moving.
 While you don’t have to stick to areas with this size population, know that looking at hugely-populated metro areas will be a good place to start!

 If you stick to markets with one million or more in population, you will not have trouble renting your property.
 That’s what you want, right?